aodhank25/Moiras-Bakes-/README.md

  2. **Menu**- This page outlines our guide prices and some ideas of baked goods we could provide.
+The main feature of the page is six beautiful photos of baked goods that have previously been ordered and prepared.
+This is to draw in the user and entice them to click the "contact us" button above the menu items.

  3. **Contact us** - This page allows the potential customer to leave a message directly with Moira and allows her to respond to their requests and queries.